samuzora/ffuzzer/README.md

 # ffuzzer

-ffuzzer (inspired by f-string `f'fuzzer'`) is a fuzzer for format string vulnerabilities, commonly found in CTFs.
+ffuzzer (`f'fuzzer'`) is a fuzzer for format string vulnerabilities, commonly found in CTFs.

 When trying to exploit a format string leak, I usually waste time scripting a custom fuzzer for that specific challenge.
 With this fuzzer, I hope to eliminate the repetitive process of fuzzing format string read primitives.

 ## What can it do?
 Currently, the fuzzer can fuzz:

 1. Input offset
-2. Canary leaks
-3. PIE leaks
+2. PIE leaks
 4. LIBC base (ASLR) leaks
+4. Canary leaks

+### Features:
+* No need to script route to format string vuln
+* Foolproof detection of leak type (input, PIE, LIBC or canary)
+* Colour-coded output to look nice

 ## Installation
 ```